If you’re new to lawn care you might have been told or you might have read somewhere that you need to scarify your lawn.

 Having some thatch (a quarter of an inch) in your lawn is a good thing.

 It protects the crowns of the grass plants from damage and disease.
-It also acts as a barrier which prevents the soil from losing moisture through evaporation.
+It also acts as a barrier that prevents the soil from losing moisture through evaporation.
 In the same way as applying mulch to your flower beds.

 Three Problems Caused by Lawn Thatch